sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

     return result
 ```

-Upsample does the opposite of downsample and increases the dimensions of the of the image.
-[A good article on upsample and downsample can be found here.](https://medium.com/analytics-vidhya/downsampling-and-upsampling-of-images-demystifying-the-theory-4ca7e21db24a)
+Upsampling is the opposite of downsampling and increases the size of the image.
+[There is a good article on upsampling and downsampling available here.](https://medium.com/analytics-vidhya/downsampling-and-upsampling-of-images-demystifying-the-theory-4ca7e21db24a)

-I am more of a visual person, so a visual example of upsampling can be seen here:
+I prefer visuals to explanations, so I can provide a visual example of upsampling:

 ![upsample_example.jpg](/images/monet/monet3.jpg)